Cauliflower Potato Salad swaps potatoes for cauliflower in this light, low carb take on classic potato salad.

 - Add cauliflower florets to a large pot with cold water and a big pinch of salt.
 Bring to a boil then turn heat down to medium and simmer until cauliflower is tender.
 Drain cauliflower well then add to a large bowl and drizzle on 1/2 the dressing.
 Stir to combine then let cauliflower cool for 15 minutes before covering and refrigerating until well chilled, preferably overnight.

-- Once cauliflower is completely chilled, drizzle on a bit more dressing then add eggs, mayonnaise (start with 1/2 cup then add more if needed,) and salt to taste.
+- Once cauliflower is completely chilled, drizzle on a bit more dressing then add eggs, mayonnaise (start with 1/2 cup then add more if desired) and salt to taste.
 Stir to combine then refrigerate until ready to serve.

 Can frozen cauliflower be used instead of fresh in a pinch?